Engineering-Research-and-Development/fiware-orion-pyspark-connector/docs/step_by_step.md

 ### Building an integrated algorithm

-This subsection wants to dive inside the code contained in [**predict.py**](https://github.com/Engineering-Research-and-Development/fiware-orion-pyspark-connector/blob/main/tutorial_resources/jobs/Concrete_Prediction/predict.py) to understand how to integrate your custom algorithm with the FIWARE PySpark connector.
+This subsection wants to dive inside the code contained in [**predict.py**](https://github.com/Engineering-Research-and-Development/fiware-orion-pyspark-connector/blob/main/tutorial_resources/jobs/Concrete_Prediction/predict.py) to understand how to integrate your custom algorithm with the FIWARE PySpark Connector.

 - **Step 1: Start a Spark Session**

-First and foremost, to use pyspark it is important to import PySpark libraries, the FIWARE PySpark Connector library and create or get a spark session to use:
+First and foremost, to use PySpark it is important to import PySpark libraries, the FIWARE PySpark Connector library and create or get a spark session to use:

 ```python
 from fpc import connector